 private key and an

 Access token gives direct access to all user data inside this directory, so store it safely.
 Also make sure you copy the

 access token because it will be only visible once after the creation of a new directory key.

 private key can be used to create an access token, based upon the OAuth2 principle.
 Check out our developer help section for the details.

 If you do not use a directory key, remove it by opening a key and clicking DELETE KEY button.

 Every directory can be easily removed.
 However remember that all users in this directory will also be removed from Federated Directory.
 Their user data will no longer be available; Not only for the users of your own company but also for any company you federated with.

 You can delete a directory from the 'directory overview'.

-- Select the 'menu button' on the directory you want to delete
+- Choose the directory you want to delete